Thank You, Voters!

-- Educational help for students with special needs, since state and federal funding does not cover the full costs.
+- Educational help for students with special needs

 - Extended learning opportunities for students who need extra help